dpploy/chen-3170/README.md

 Python (Anaconda) programming environment for you.
 However once it is done, it will start a Jupyter Notebook server on your web browser with all notebooks listed.
 Upon clicking on individual notebook files, you will access the live course notebooks.
-+ Use the green `download` button above on the right upper side of the page and download a ZIP archive to your local machine.
++ Use the green `Code` button above on the right upper side of the page and either download the repository using GitHub Desktop or download a ZIP archive to your local machine.
 Unzip the archive.
-Then use your own Jupyter Notebook server to navigate to the directory created by the unzip operation and upload the notebook files.
-In this case the files will not be updated and you will need to return to the repository for getting new files or updated versions of previously downloaded files.
+Then use your own Jupyter Notebook server to navigate to the directory created by the unzip or GitHub Desktop operation and upload the notebook files.
+In the case of a ZIP download the files will not be updated and you will need to return to the repository for getting new files or updated versions of previously downloaded files.
+If you use GitHub Desktop, the repository will be in sync.

 Thanks in advance for inputs to improve this course.\
 Regards,\